Gulzhan Karagusova: Work permits

 Karagusova decided to issue more work permits to foreign workers in January 2006 after the European Business Association of Kazakhstan (EUROBAK) sent her letters, trying to convince her of the need.

 Asian Development Bank

 Marita Magpili-Jimenez, Executive Director for the Asian Development Bank in Kazakhstan, visited Kazakhstan from 21–22 April.
 Director Magpili-Jimenez said, "Cooperation with Kazakhstan pursues long-term development."
 She met with Karagusova, Arman Dunayev, Kazakh Minister of Finance and ADB Governor for Kazakhstan, Sauat Mynbayev, Deputy Prime Minister and concurrent Minister of Industry and Trade, and Aitkul Samakova, Minister of Environmental Protection.

+In popular culture

+Karagusova gained great notability for her numerous gaffes and controversial claims.
+Once, when a number of media reported that newly elected deputies, before the allocation of official housing, were temporarily accommodated in a five-star hotel, where the cost of a room per day is 120 thousand tenge.
+Karagusova, in an interview, said "However one is kept, works the same way!", implying that the work of Kazakh parliamentarians is worth 120 thousand tenge a day.
+The Parliament later stated that a day's stay for one parliamentarian in a hotel costed the state only 29 thousand tenge.
+Newly elected parliamentarians were provided with hotel apartments at a very large discount.
+Numbers were provided to 31 people.
+Karagusova's claims were later ridiculed and turned into internet memes, some even demanding her resignation, though there were also supporters of her online.

+Karagusova also gained great prominence because of her poor Kazakh language skills, that were also made into internet memes, some of her phrases even turning catchphrases.
+Karagusova later stated that she chose not to pay much attention to the reactions online, claiming that "the ones that actually work don't have time for that".